Karanam-Mithul/Face-Mask-Detection/README.md

 # Smart Surveillance: Real-Time Face Mask Detection Using MobileNetV2
 This project implements a real-time face mask detection system using deep learning and computer vision.
-Leveraging the MobileNetV2 , the system detects whether a person is wearing a mask or not using live video input from a webcam or video stream.
+Leveraging the MobileNetV2 , the system detects whether a person is wearing a mask or not using live video input from a webcam or video stream.<br>
 🚀 Features
 Real-time face detection using Haar Cascade classifiers (OpenCV) Mask classification using fine-tuned MobileNetV2